Research Programs (FY2024-2028)

 The most important focus of our role will be to contribute to policy planning and implementation, while making maximum use of our strengths cultivated as a "knowledge platform" (by accumulating high-quality research results, maintaining a rich research network, ensuring high recognition inside and outside the country, providing various useful databases, and other functions).
 We will conduct our research activities based on the government's medium- and long-term policy issues (in particular, the "New Direction of Economic and Industrial Policies," which aims for sustainable economic growth through the resolution of societal issues), and also with future policy issues in mind.

-The "Research Programs" (see the figure below) have been established for policy research fields that have a certain cohesiveness, and multiple research projects are being conducted under the following nine research programs inherited from the 5th Mid-term Objectives Period.
+The "Research Programs" have been established for policy research fields that have a certain cohesiveness.
+In FY2024 there will be nine research programs inherited from the 5th Mid-term Objectives Period, and the following seven research programs will be established (see the figure below) from FY2025, under which research activities will be conducted.

 Research Process